codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-auth0.md

 ## Step 3: Define SSO settings in Auth0 application
-As the final step in Auth0 SSO setup, return to Auth0, and then define the Login URI and Callback URL for the Auth0 application you created in  1.
+As the final step in Auth0 SSO setup, return to Auth0, and then define the Login URI and Callback URL for the Auth0 application you created in  Step 1.

 1. From the sidebar, select **Applications > Applications**.
 1. In the **Application Login URL** field, enter `https://g.codefresh.io/login`.